AnyChart/docs.anychart.com/Common_Settings/Legend/Events.md

 ## Chart Points

-By default, the events of legend items affect the chart: for example, when a legend item of a multiple-series chart is clicked, the series it represents is enabled or disabled.
-Conversely, you can also use the events of chart points to modify the legend and its items.
+By default, the events of legend items affect the chart: for example, when a legend item of a multiple-series chart is clicked on, the series it represents is enabled or disabled.
+Conversely, you can use the events of chart points to modify the legend and its items.

 ### Multiple Series